 As a long-term resident of this area, Jeremy is all too aware of the issues we face: "congestion and pollution, education, the NHS, homelessness and the cost of living here.
 We can't wait for Labour or the Lib Dems any longer."
 Jeremy wants to use "independent Green thinking", not the punitive approaches of other parties, to improve the area.
 "This is Cambridge, we can find intelligent solutions to solve problems without creating new ones."

-Follow Jeremy on Facebook for the latest updates on his campaign and what he's doing in Market Ward.
+Follow Jeremy on Facebook for the latest updates on his campaign.